 Wrapping it up

-As you can see, this is a very flexible solution that can be adapted to almost any AC Ceiling Fan.
-You may also note that the relay modules support other operating patterns such as Heat/Cool or cumulative Sequence which makes them suitable for controlling AC, Electric Heaters and other appliances with different switching patterns.
+As you can see, this is a very flexible solution that can be adapted to almost any application that needs to emulate a 4 position switch/control scheme.
+You may also note that the relay modules support other operating patterns such as Heat/Cool or cumulative Sequence which makes them suitable for controlling Airconditioners, Heaters and other devices with different switching patterns.